oracle-quickstart/oci-datastax/multi-region/README.md

 * Source env-vars for appropriate environment
   * `% . env-vars`
 * Update `variables.tf` with your instance options if you need to change the default settings.
-In addition, you need to proivde the following DataStax Academy credentials in order to execute the terraform templates.
+In addition, you need to proivde your DataStax Academy credentials in order to execute the terraform templates.
+If you do not have one yet, you can register [here](https://academy.datastax.com/user/register?destination=home).
 ```
 # DataStax Academy Credentials for DSE software download
 variable "DataStax_Academy_Creds" {